5th Delaware Infantry Regiment

 The 5th Delaware Infantry Regiment was an infantry regiment in the Union Army during the American Civil War.

 Service

-The 5th Delaware Infantry Regiment was organized October 25, 1862 and mustered in November 26, 1862.
+The 5th Delaware Infantry Regiment was organized October 25, 1862 and mustered on November 26, 1862.

 The regiment was attached to District of Delaware, VIII Corps, Middle Department, to July 1863.
 2nd Separate Brigade, VIII Corps, Middle Department, to August.

 The 5th Delaware Infantry mustered out of service August 12, 1863.

 Detailed service

 Duty in Delaware and as garrison at Fort Delaware, and guard duty on line of the Philadelphia, Wilmington & Baltimore Railroad from Perryville to Baltimore, until August 1863.

 Casualties

 The regiment lost a total of 3 enlisted men during service, all due to disease.